 2. Louvre Museum

 TIP!
-Le Louvre is FREE for those under 18 and EU citizens between 18 and 25 years of age.
-Remember: It is closed on Tuesdays, January 1st, May 1st, and December 25th
+Entry to the Louvre is free for visitors under 18 and for EU citizens aged 18 to 25.
+Keep in mind, the museum is closed on Tuesdays, as well as on January 1st, May 1st, and December 25th

 3. Notre Dame

-Together with the Eiffel Tower and the Louvre Museum, Notre Dame Cathedral is the most visited landmark of Paris.
-Built in 1163, the Cathedral took about 200 years to be finished.
-The church has hosted the main events in French history, such as the coronation of Napoleon Bonaparte.
-Unfortunately, it burnt down in 2019, and at the moment, the remains can only be visited from the outside.
-Hopefully, it won’t take long before we can visit again this World Heritage Site.
+Alongside the Eiffel Tower and the Louvre, Notre-Dame Cathedral is one of Paris’s most visited landmarks.
+Construction began in 1163, and it took nearly 200 years to complete.
+The cathedral has witnessed key moments in French history, including the coronation of Napoleon Bonaparte.
+Unfortunately, it was severely damaged by a fire in 2019, and currently, visitors can only view the remains from the outside.
+We hope it won’t be long before this UNESCO World Heritage site is open to the public once again.

 Notre Dame is currently being rebuilt.
 In the mean-time, it is still possible to learn about this gothic masterpiece through a self-guided audio tour from wegotrip.com